 You will progress through the program as part of a cohort of educators from your local area.
 Faculty teach at your cohort's location, with courses in the evenings or on weekends, depending on the needs of your cohort.
 Each cohort is assigned a faculty advisor who works with cohort members throughout the program.

-Currently, the program is approved for delivery in the province of British Columbia.
+Currently, the program is offered for delivery in the state of Washington, and the provinces of Alberta and British Columbia, Canada.